railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Payslip Lines PDF Report
 ------------------------

-You can print the Payslip Lines report from the form view of Contribution Registers.
+You can print the Payslip Lines report from the view of Contribution Registers.
 It prints the Payslip Lines by Contribution Register.

 .. figure:: images/contribution_register_report.png
    :align: center